badassops/ldap-tool-go/docs/letsEncrypt/README.md

 ### Technologies
 The following technologies are used

-- instances running Ubuntu 20.04 IN AWS
+- running Ubuntu 20.04 or newer
 - Let’s Encrypted package
 - DNS provided by AWS Route53